DORIA Crackle Glass Globes Chandelier

-Other versions: The DORIA crackle glass globes chandelier was also made as a single pendant lamp, chandeliers with 3, 5, 6, 8 pendants.
+Other versions: The DORIA crackle glass globes chandelier was also made as a single pendant lamp.
+And as chandeliers with 3, 5, 6, 8 pendants.
 Also made as a big pendant lamp.
 Made in chromed metal or brass.
 Wall lamps were also produced.
 Also made with different glass; clear glass, smoked brown glass.

 Not only DORIA produced lamps with crackled glass.
 Several German companies used the same glass globes for their chandeliers and other lamps.

 DORIA-WERK, DORIA-Werk – Beleuchtungsglas – Beleuchtungskörper or Doria-Werkstätten, Walter Donner GmbH & Co.
 KG was founded after the second World War in Fürth, near Nürnberg, Germany in 1948.
 The name changed over the years.
 The internal design team was named DORIA-Studio.
 The company is often named Doria Leuchten.